astral-sh/uv/STYLE.md

 1. Should not cover behavior in detail.
 1. Should not enumerate all possibilities.
 1. Should avoid linking to reference documentation unless not covered in a concept document.
-1. May generally ignore platform-specific behavior
+1. May generally ignore platform-specific behavior.
 1. May be written from second-person point of view, though we prefer third-person at this time.

 #### Concepts